woodser/monero-java/README.md

 MoneroOutputQuery outputQuery = new MoneroOutputQuery().setIsSpent(false);
 List<MoneroOutputWallet> outputs = walletRPC.getOutputs(outputQuery);

-// create a new wallet using native Java binding to Monero Core MoneroWalletJni walletJNI = MoneroWalletJni.createWalletRandom("MyWallet", "supersecretpassword123", MoneroNetworkType.MAINNET);
+// create a new wallet with a randomly generated seed using native Java binding to Monero Core MoneroWalletJni walletJNI = MoneroWalletJni.createWalletRandom("MyWallet", "supersecretpassword123", MoneroNetworkType.STAGENET, new MoneroRpcConnection("http://localhost:38083"));

 // continuously synchronize the wallet as its own thread (asynchronously) walletJNI.startSyncing();